jordanhe2/Yob-Hosting/docs/tutorials/advanced_curve_fits.md

 # Advanced Curve Fits
 In this tutorial, we will cover some of the more advanced features of Yob's Curve Fitting.
 Our example will determine the apex of a football's trajectory using sparse data.

+If you haven’t done so already, you may want to check out the [Getting Started tutorial](./getting_started.md) before you continue.

 ---
 ## The Data
 <table>